 Graham Dooley (SA) – Graham is one of the most experienced Chairman level people in the Australian water industry having spent 45 years delivering capital and operating water solutions across Australia.
 He has been a Chairman, Managing Director and Director of over 40 companies in the past 25 years.
 Graham was the National President of the Australian Water Association from 2013–2015 and a Director from 2009–2016.
 His current roles focus principally on businesses “where water and money meet”.

 Zara Lowien (NSW) – Zara is an Executive Officer for the Gwydir Valley Irrigators Association responsible for representing the local irrigation industry and managing all aspects of the Association, including strategy and policy preparations on issues and opportunities facing industry and the local community.
-Zara also supports the Gwydir Valley Cotton Growers Association and implements their community engagement programme, which invests in projects to build a strong and vibrant community.
+Zara also supports the Gwydir Valley Cotton Growers Association and implements their community engagement program, which invests in projects to build a strong and vibrant community.
 Zara uses her NRM and facilitation skills to work with industry and community to achieve outcomes for all.

 Andrew Ogden (WA) – Andrew is Managing Director of Western Irrigation, a contracting company involved in the drilling for, and pumping, treatment and distribution of, water for irrigation and other activities.
 He was a Director of the Australian Drilling Industry Association for 10 years, including a period from 2007 to 2012 as National President of that organisation, and is currently Chair of Irrigation Australia.
 He holds a Bachelor of Engineering and has extensive practical experience in the supply and distribution of water for the commercial, industrial, horticultural, mining and government sectors.